 This is an updated version of our prior OS X development series.
-The newly released macOS 10.12 Sierra requires significant changes compared to prior releases, necessitating a thorough revamp in the process.
+The newly released macOS 10.13 High Sierra requires significant changes compared to prior releases, necessitating a thorough revamp in the process.
 The main change is why now use Homebrew's Apache, rather than the built-in version, but it should continue to work on prior OS X versions.

 In Part 1 of this 3-part series, we covered configuring Apache on macOS to work better with your local user account, as well as the installation process for installing multiple versions of PHP.